davefiddes/openinverter-can-tool/docs/upgrader-protocol.md

 #### HELLO

 Sent by the device on each startup.
 MAY be sent by any device at any time.
+The device should wait 100ms for a reply before continuing the normal boot process.

 | Position | Purpose |
 | -------- | ------- |